Wolfgang Butzkamm: Enlightened monolingualism and the principle of dual comprehension

 Teachers must teach in ways so that the sentences learners hear or read become syntactical germ-cells and models for many more sentences.

 Idiomatic translation and mother tongue mirroring combined provide immediate access to a complete meaning of foreign language constructions, often making further explanations superfluous.
 By contrast, the currently accepted approach seems to see the mother tongue as an intruder only, and a persistent temptation for pupils and (tired) teachers to fall back on, more of a hindrance than a help.
 The advice commonly given is to use it as little as possible, as a last resort in meaning-conveyance or for grammatical explanations (which themselves must be kept to a minimum).

-This, according to Butzkamm, is a colossal mistake, and besides, definitely Eurocentric.
-While acknowledging that the indiscriminate and haphazard use of the mother tongue is all too frequent and must be avoided, Butzkamm insists that we have to re-define the role of the native language as the major resource in foreign language learning and teaching.
+According to Butzkamm, this is a "colossal mistake" and "definitely Eurocentric".
+While acknowledging that the indiscriminate and haphazard use of the mother tongue is all too frequent and must be avoided, Butzkamm insists that the role of the native language should be re-defined as the major resource in foreign language learning and teaching.
 As children grow into their mother tongue (1) they have learnt to conceptualize their world and have fully grasped the symbolic function of language; (2) they have learnt to communicate; (3) they have learnt to speak and use their voice; (4) they have acquired an intuitive understanding of grammar and have become aware of many of the finer points of language; (5) they have acquired the secondary skills of reading and writing.
-The mother tongue is therefore the greatest asset people bring to the task of foreign language learning.
+The mother tongue is therefore, in his view, the greatest asset people bring to the task of foreign language learning.
 It provides an indispensable Language Acquisition Support System - a term used by Jerome Bruner in the context of first language acquisition - which makes instruction possible in the first place.